 This article will give instructions on how to uninstall the controller from the supported platforms.
-Be sure to download a backup file from the controller if the configuration may still be relevant.
+Be sure to download a backup file from the controller if the configuration is still relevant.
 See the Related Articles for more.

 NOTES & REQUIREMENTS: Applies to UniFi Network Controller installed on Debian-based Linux, Windows, and macOS.
 To remove the UniFi Network Controller from a Cloud Key Gen2 Plus (UCK-G2-PLUS) without resetting the UniFi Protect installation, please see this article.

 Table of Contents

 CLI: Access the command line interface (CLI).
 You can do this using the CLI button in the GUI or by using a program such as PuTTY.